abbygalelim/moshling_search_streamlit/README.md

 View moshlings based on their rarity

 - `Choose a Rarity`: select a rarity from the dropdown list to view a table of information on all of the moshlings under that rarity.
 The number of moshlings you own within that rarity and number of moshlings you do not own are also listed.
 - `Filter by Owned`: further limit your search by selecting `Owned` to only view the moshlings within that rarity that you have in your garden or `Not Owned` to see the ones you do not have.
 Leave that selection blank if you wish to view both.

 ### Edit Garden

 Add or remove moshlings from your garden

-- `Choose a moshling`: select the moshling you would like to add or remove from your garden
+- `Choose a moshling`: select the moshling you would like to add or remove from your garden.
-- `Add` or `Remove` to add or remove the selected moshling
+- Double click `Add` or `Remove` to add or remove the selected moshling.
-- Click the same `Add` or `Remove` button again to see the changes take place.
 You can also navigate to the `Home` page to see that moshling now listed in your garden.

 ### Help

 View path to where you have `moshling_search_streamlit` and `garden.csv` stored in your files.
+There is also a link back to this README.md.

 ## Getting Started